Code-Institute-Submissions/spanish_quiz/README.md

 The about page establishes the link between this quiz site and the sister Dublin Intercambio site.
 It tells the story of how this site came about, provides links to the sister site for further information about the language exchanges and also explains to the user how they can help build upon the quiz by submitting suggestions for words of phrases, with a link to the contact page when the use can submit a suggestion using the contact form.

 ##### Add Name (hidden page)
-The page is hidden and doesn't feature in the navigation, this page is visible when a users clicks on the Save Score button that appears in the modal once a user has completed the quiz.
+The page is hidden and doesn't feature in the navigation, this page is only visible when a users clicks on the Save Score button that appears in the modal once a user has completed the quiz.

 This page features a form, to allow the user to enter then name to enable their score to be recorded on the Scores page.